-1. Choose OPT-Restore on the File menu to load the data from the backup device.
+1. Choose OPT-Restore on the File menu to load the data Change the Loca tion Other from the backup device.
+Cloud USB Other

 Used in conjunction with OPT-Backup, this also allows you to transfer data between two computers running Options (eg. at home and at school), using just a USB memorystick, etc. See the HelpMovie.